 Jeremy Caplan is director of education at the Tow-Knight Center for Entrepreneurial Journalism at the City University of New York’s Graduate School of Journalism.
 He is also a Ford Fellow in Entrepreneurial Journalism at the Poynter Institute.

-To access the tutorial, you will need Adobe Reader, which you can download for free.
+To access the tutorial, you will need Adobe Flash, which you can download for free.
 You will also need a computer with Internet access and speakers to hear the audio.

 What else would you like to learn?